perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 - Thorough testing of software before releasing

 **(c) List five "security by default" examples we can find from a fresh deployed Primary Domain Controller Server (PDC).
 (10 marks)**
+- Windows Firewall is enabled on the PDC
+- Remote Desktop is disabled
+- Windows Defender is enabled
+- Only domain admins can add or delete roles and tasks
-- Only domain admins can access the
+- Only domain admins can edit group policy objects

 ## Question 2
 **(a)**
 **(i) Briefly describe the scavenging option of a DNS Server.
+(3 marks)**
+-
-(3 marks)** **(ii) Briefly describe one pro and one con of enabling the scavenging option for a DNS Server.
+**(ii) Briefly describe one pro and one con of enabling the scavenging option for a DNS Server.
 (6 marks)** **(iii) Briefly describe one advantage of using stub zone over forwarder for resolving DNS queries.
 (3 marks)**